patdx/train-check/README.md

-# TypeScript Next.js example
+# train-check

-This is a really simple project that shows the usage of Next.js with TypeScript.
+2020: Refreshed this old project to work with latest version of Next.js server and latest JR JSON data.

 ## Deploy your own